Bob Mercer (politician)

-Bob Mercer is a Canadian former politician.
+Bob Mercer is a former Canadian politician.
 He represented the riding of Humber East in the Newfoundland and Labrador House of Assembly from 1996 to 2003.
 He was a member of the Liberals.

 Prior to his election to the House of Assembly, Mercer served as mayor of Pasadena from 1993 to 1996.
 He subsequently served a second term as mayor from 2005 to 2009.